The minimum wage rises to $ 13.50 an hour on Saturdays in Quebec

 The Quebec government confirmed that the general minimum wage rate will increase to $ 13.50 an hour starting Saturday, which is an increase of 40 cents.

-This increase of 3.1% will make it possible to achieve, for the period 2021-2022, the target of 50% between the general minimum wage rate and the average hourly wage.
+This increase of 3.1% will make it possible to reach, for the period 2021-2022, the target of 50% between the general minimum wage rate and the average hourly wage.

 The Quebec government hinted at such an increase in the hourly minimum wage last December.